syncfusion-content/winui-docs/winui/Chart/Interactive-Features/InteractiveFeatures.md

 # Interactive features

-SfChart provides interactive features such as tracking data points and resizing the scrollbar.
+SfChart provides interactive features such as tracking data points and selection.

 The following interactive features are supported in SfChart: